Indigenous architecture: Australia

 Stone engineering was utilised by a number of Indigenous language groups.
-Examples of Aboriginal stone structures come from Western Victoria's Gunditjmara peoples.
-These builders utilised basalt rocks around Lake Condah to erect housing and complicated systems of stone weirs, fish and eel traps and gates in water courses creeks.
+Examples of Indigenous Australian stone structures come from Western Victoria's Gunditjmara peoples.
+These builders utilised basalt rocks around Lake Condah to erect housing and complicated systems of stone weirs, fish, and eel traps, and gates in water-course creeks.
 The lava-stone homes had circular stone walls over a metre high and topped with a dome roof made of earth or sod cladding.
 Evidence of sophisticated stone engineering has been found in other parts of Australia.
 As late as 1894, a group of around 500 people still lived in houses near Bessibelle that were constructed out of stone with sod cladding on a timber-framed dome.
-Nineteenth-century observers also reported flat slab slate-type stone housing in South Australia's north-east corner.
+Nineteenth-century observers also reported flat slab slate-type stone housing in South Australia's northeast corner.
 These dome-shaped homes were built on heavy limbs and used clay to fill in the gaps.
 In New South Wales’ Warringah area, stone shelters were constructed in an elongated egg shape and packed with clay to keep the interior dry.